eonist/Element/README.md

 - Either package [Element](https://github.com/eonist/Element)  and [Swift-utils](https://github.com/eonist/swift-utils) as .framework  [instructions](http://stylekit.org/blog/2017/01/16/playground-and-framework/)
 - Or drag and drop the source of [Element](https://github.com/eonist/Element)  and [Swift-utils](https://github.com/eonist/swift-utils) into XCode  [instructions](http://stylekit.org/blog/2017/01/16/playground-and-framework/)

+### Carthage installation:
+Element is dependent on the repository [swift-utils](https://github.com/eonist/swift-utils) If your new to using carthage with nested frameworks then read [this](http://stylekit.org/blog/2017/02/03/Carthage-and-nested-frameworks/)

 ### Themes:
 Themes can be found [here](https://github.com/stylekit/ElCapitan)  You can also create styles programmatically if CSS isn't your thing. here is a simple [Hello world](https://github.com/eonist/Element/wiki/hello-world) example